R-kumarrrr/first_repo_DS/README.md

 # first_repo_DS
-This is my repository of my data science course.
+This is my first repository for my data science course.